bijay007/Search_Github/README.md

-# Search_Github
+# Search_Github :mag: :eyes:

 ---

-A simple web-app that searches for github users and shows their bio and repositories.
+A simple web-app that searches for github users and shows their bio and repositories :octocat:

-** Technologies Used **
+**Technologies Used**

 1. Vanilla Javascript
 2. HTML5